localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 ## Outlook
-With the new AWS Server Framework we also introduced a metric collection utility.
-It enables us to collect details during the test execution, including used parameter values, or raised exceptions.
+We also introduced a metric collection utility with the new AWS Server Framework.
+It enables us to collect details during the test execution, including used parameter values or raised exceptions.

 This information will help us to increase test coverage and consequently improve the parity with AWS.

 Additionally, we will provide regular metric updates and insights about supported services and operations.
-Thus our communication will be more transparent in terms of implemented APIs, and further improve the confidence overall.
+Thus our communication will be more transparent regarding implemented APIs and improve confidence overall.

-We hope you are as excited as we are about our AWS Server Framework, that ensures latest compatibility with AWS, and the new snapshot testing framework, which will help us to write validated test cases.
+We hope you are as excited as we are about our AWS Server Framework, which ensures the latest compatibility with AWS, and the new snapshot testing framework, which will help us to write validated test cases.